senanu/b40/docs/labs/photosynthesis_lab.md

 ### Data analysis

-Use the [photosynthesis.Rmd](R/photosynthesis.Rmd) file.
+Use the "photosynthesis.Rmd" file.
 You will produce a plot in R of absorbance against wavelength.
 You may refer to figure 10.7 in your textbook except that you will only produce one absorption spectrum (for all combined pigments).

 # What you should turn in

-Run the data analysis file [photosynthesis.Rmd](R/photosynthesis.Rmd) which will help you draw 2 graphs.
+Run the data analysis file "photosynthesis.Rmd" which will help you draw 2 graphs.
 You will also need to answer a few simple questions in the Rmd document and turn in the knitted (html) file.